PabloCGSilva/Programathor/CSS - Júnior.md

 Pergunta 2/15:

-How should you de�ne the CSS selector for HTML elements that have the class="myClass" property?
+How should you define the CSS selector for HTML elements that have the class="myClass" property?

 - [ ] `#myClass {...}`
 - [ ] `\*myClass {...}`